Aamir10-02/Spread-Form/README.md

 ## Architecture

 1. **Frontend**: HTML templates for user input and display (located in the `templates` directory).
-2. **Backend**: Flask web framework for handling HTTP requests and interacting with Google Sheets.
+2. **Backend**: Flask web framework for handling user requests and interacting with Google Sheets.
 3. **Google Sheets API**: Used for data storage and retrieval.
 4. **Session Management**: Flask sessions are used to manage user data between requests.